hetznercloud/csi-driver/docs/kubernetes/how-to-import-volumes.md

 This guide explains how to import an existing Hetzner Volume into your Kubernetes cluster with the csi-driver installed.

-1. Detach your volume by running
+1. Detach your volume by running:

 ```bash
 hcloud volume detach <VOLUME-NAME>